geostan: Bayesian spatial analysis

 #> convergence, Rhat=1).

-Applying the fitted method to the fitted model will return the fitted values from the model - in this case, the fitted values are the estimates of the county mortality rates.
+To extract estimates of the county mortality rates from this, we apply the fitted method - in this case, the fitted values from the model are the estimates of the county mortality rates.
 Multiplying them by 10,000 gives mortality rate per 10,000 at risk:

 mortality_est <- fitted(fit) * 10e3